 Known as Yu Lan (jyu4 laan4 盂蘭), the Hungry Ghost Festival is a hybrid of Buddhist, Taoist and folkloric rituals.
 Different ethnic groups have their own Hungry Ghost Festival rituals — Cantonese, Hoklo and Chiu Chow — and these take place all over Hong Kong during the seventh lunar month of the year.
 The Chiu Chow community in particular are responsible for about 60 of the 100 celebrations that take place around the city.
 Whatever their origin, each of these Yu Lan rituals serve similar purposes: to pay homage to the gods and ancestors, to sooth wandering spirits, to care for the living by giving away goods, to bring good luck to the neighbourhood and to join people together.

 Even though Wong’s ancestors came from Chiu Chow, the 30 Houses Yu Lan festival takes pride in its hybrid nature.
 It lasts for just one day, on the 24th day of the seventh lunar month of the year.
-This year, that date falls on September 3.
 The day before, a series of makeshift sheds are erected opposite the Yu Lan Association, at 62 Staunton Street.
 Among them is an altar for ancestors, known as fu6 zin3 toi4 (附薦臺), a temple (ging1 paang4 經棚), a banquet venue for spirits (baai2 jau1 zik6 擺幽席) and a home for the King of Ghosts (dai6 si6 wong4 大士王).
 Wong has taken pains to make sure the set up is impressive, even if it lasts for only one day.
 “I go the extra mile,” he says.
 “After taking over the reins, I replaced some of the flower plaques with the embroidered textiles as decorations.”